Peanut Allergy Prevention – Can You Prevent Peanut Allergies?

 The Peanut Puzzle – Why Are Peanut Allergies Increasing?

-In the article, Dr. Groopman starts with a story about Jill Mindlin who, like most mothers prides herself on being a good parent and one who actively tried to reduce her childs liklihood of developing a food allergy, discovered via an allergic reaction that her daughter was allergic to eggs, peanuts, tree nuts, milk, and sesame seeds.
+In the article, Dr. Groopman starts with a story about Jill Mindlin who, like most mothers prides herself on being a good parent and one who actively tried to reduce her child likelihood of developing a food allergy, discovered via an allergic reaction that her daughter was allergic to eggs, peanuts, tree nuts, milk, and sesame seeds.

 Jill Mindlin followed the advice that most mothers do – avoidance.
-For years, mothers were told to breastfeed their child and avoid peanuts during pregancy and breastfeeding.
+For years, mothers were told to breastfeed their children and avoid peanuts during pregnancy and breastfeeding.
 The theory was that children were far less likely to become allergic to problematic foods if they are not exposed to them as infants.